abhishekbalam/trello-hide-recent-boards/README.md

-# Hide Trello _Recently Viewed_ Section from the Trello Website.
+# Hide the *Recently Viewed* Section from the Trello Website.

 Hides the entire section from the Trello website.
 This section is not usually used and makes the boards page look unorganised.